swarm-game/swarm/TUTORIAL.md

 possible to manually install devices with the `install` command.)
 So let's type the following:
 ```
-build "crasher" {log "hi!"; turn south; move; grab; move}
+crasher <- build {setname "crasher"; log "hi!"; turn south; move; grab; move}
 ```
+(The `setname "crasher"` command is not strictly necessary, but will help us understand the logs we look at later --- otherwise the log entries would be indexed by some randomly generated robot name.)
 The world should now look something like the below.
 Notice that the `logger` is gone from your inventory---it was automatically installed on `crasher`.
 Notice also that `crasher` only moved one unit south, even though we told it to move two steps!
 What went wrong?

 ![Let's crash a robot!](images/tutorial/crasher.png)

-One thing we could do at this point is to `view "crasher"`.
-However, it will probably become a bit more difficult to use the `view` command in future versions of the game, and in any case, what if we didn't know or remember the name of the robot that crashed?
+One thing we could do at this point is to `view crasher`.
+However, it will probably become a bit more difficult to use the `view` command in future versions of the game, and in any case, what if we didn't have a referenceto the robot that crashed?
 Fortunately, there is something else we can do: send out another robot to `salvage` the crashed robot.